 Decide what kind of copywriter you need

-It teaches you an awesome technique for improving any copy through synergy and systematic approach—without anyone’s feelings getting hurt.
+If you’re doing copywriting in-house, I strongly recommend this book.
+It teaches an awesome technique for improving copy through synergy and a systematic approach—without anyone’s feelings getting hurt.

 It’s (almost) all about readability

-First there’s how you structure your text:
+First, there’s how you structure your text:

-- Large font size (minimum 16px).
+- Large font size (minimum 16px);

-- Short lines (40 to 80 characters per line).
+- Short lines (40–80 characters per line);

-- New paragraph every 3–4 lines.
+- New paragraph every 3–4 lines;

-- Use lists, quotes, tables—mix it up.
+- Use lists, quotes, tables—mix it up;

 - Sub-headlines every 2–3 paragraphs.